 Ready to start losing visceral fat?
 Great!
 Changes to exercise routines and diets are an extremely effective way to make visceral fat disappear.
 Strive to exercise for at least 30 minutes each day to burn fat through aerobic and strength training.
 Optimize your workouts and get ready for the next one by consuming supplements like BCAA for recovery.

+Try a bit of mindful eating.
 A healthy diet that substitutes protein and complex carbohydrates for processed and sugary foods will go a long way towards losing weight and visceral fat.

 Under the right conditions, brown fat can actually create 300 times more heat than any other tissue inside of the body.
 Researchers now are looking into how brown fat can be “turned on” to help fight obesity.
-There’s also some speculation that exercise can stimulate certain hormones that activate this type of fat.
+There’s also some speculation that exercise can stimulate certain hormones that activate this type of body fat.

 A 2014 study asserted brown fat becomes more active in colder temperatures.
 Brown fat remains the main tool for babies to stay warm, since they do not have the ability to shiver.
-Michael Symonds, of the University of Nottingham, suggested in 2013 that brown fat might function similarly to an “internal heating jacket” to keep blood warm as it flows from colder extremities back to the heart and brain.
+Michael Symonds, of the University of Nottingham, suggested in 2013 that brown fat might function similarly to an “internal heating jacket” to keep the blood warm as it flows from colder extremities back to the heart and brain.

 Apples and pears both contain ursolic acid, which helps revitalize brown fat, while turkey breast contains an amino acid that also aids in brown fat activation.
 Green tea has also been shown to help brown fat burn more calories, according to a Swiss study.